-During the three and nine months ended September 30, 2019, the Company granted no options to employees to purchase shares of common stock that contain performance-based vesting criteria.
+Since January 1, 2019, the Company granted no options to employees to purchase shares of common stock that contain performancebased vesting criteria.

 During the three months ended March 31, 2019, the achievement of one unmet commercial milestone that is the criteria for vesting of performance-based stock options was considered probable, and therefore \$14.2 million of stock-based compensation expense was recognized related to these awards for the three months ended March 31, 2019.
 Stock options with this milestone were granted during the years ended December 31, 2018 and 2017.
-During the three months ended June 30, 2019, this commercial milestone was achieved.
-This milestone represents 20% and 33% of the performance-based option grants that were made during the years ended December 31, 2018 and 2017, respectively.
-During the three months ended June 30, 2019, the Company recognized stock-based compensation expense related to this milestone of \$2.1 million.
-During the six months ended June 30, 2019, the Company recognized stock-based compensation expense related to this milestone of \$16.3 million.